jimako1989/coincheckpy/README.md

     coincheck.account_balance()

 ### Publish a new order to exchange
-For example if you'd like buy 0.001 BTC as 28000 JPY/BTC, you need to specify following parameters.
+For example, if you'd like to buy 0.001 BTC as 28000 JPY/BTC, you need to specify following parameters.

 	coincheck.order_new(pair="btc_jpy",order_type="buy",rate=28000,amount=0.001)

+### Get the historical prices of JPY/BTC
+If you'd like to get the historical prices, you can set three parameters, '10_minutes', '1_hour' and '1_day'.
+It returns an useful pandas series object.

+	coincheck.get_prices('10_minutes')

 BTC Price Streaming
 ======